 In the modern area, the best salespeople are the ones who see selling as a genuine way to help other people.
-And genuinely help is act of kindness that never makes you feel gross or sleazy.
-So if you’ve learned something valuable during the course building your business, crafting your solution, or solving a key challenge for your target customers, why not help others by sharing?
+And genuinely helping is an act of kindness that never makes you feel gross or sleazy.
+So if you’ve learned something valuable during the course building your business, delivering amazing virtual presentations, or solving a key challenge for your target customers, why not help others by sharing?
 With all the incredible (and in most cases, free) technology available to us today, memorializing your insights in a simple blog post or helpful photo or video has never been easier.

 As I’ve mentioned in the past, helpful content can act as a lightning rod, connecting you with an audience of like-minded customers.
 It helps you build a community for your solution at scale.
-The trick when it comes to creating content is to actually be helpful.
+The trick when it comes to creating content is for it to actually be helpful.
 Your content should add legitimate value to your target audience without feeling like a commercial for your product or a thinly veiled product pitch.